Overview

 Search with the "OR" Operator

-Use the "|" operator to search with either/or logic.
+Use the line breaks to search with either/or logic.

-AppFollow's algorithm for the "contains" condition looks for a combination of symbols in Reviews that matches the characters between the operators: | |.
+AppFollow's algorithm for the "contains" condition looks for a combination of symbols in Reviews that matches the characters in each line.

 Use the "AND" Operator to Include Multiple Conditions